herbal tea recipes

 6. Cold Care Herbal Tea

-Licorice root possesses strong antioxidant and antimicrobial properties, and has a respectable history of being used in treatment of respiratory infection.
+Licorice root is valued for its antioxidant and antimicrobial properties and has a long history of traditional use for respiratory support.

 Ingredients